‘Vikings’: Is An Announcement For The Return Of Season 5 Imminent?

 So, how true is this assumption?

-Korea Portal have based this prediction on a fanart image that Vikings star, Katheryn Winnick (Lagertha), posted to her Instagram account recently.
+Korea Portal has based this prediction on a fanart image that Vikings star Katheryn Winnick (Lagertha) posted to her Instagram account recently.
 The image shows a bloodied Lagertha from the first half of Season 5 of Vikings that has been touched up by the Fear the Vikings account on Instagram.
 Katheryn Winnick has captioned the image with a single word.

 “Sooooon…”